Chart Color Schemes

 Crows Nest - Waverton has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly influence an area's performance.
-AreaSearch has identified 94 projects potentially impacting the region.
-Notable initiatives include Western Harbour Tunnel and Warringah Freeway Upgrade, Hume Place development, Falcon & Alexander (Five Ways) project, and The Collective.
-Relevant projects are detailed below.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 94 projects likely impacting the area.
+Notable projects include Western Harbour Tunnel, Warringah Freeway Upgrade, Hume Place, Falcon & Alexander (Five Ways), and The Collective.
+Relevant projects are listed below for further detail.

 Professional plan users can use the search below to filter and access additional projects.